Hometown Harvest Kitchen is a local farm-to-fork restaurant located in the heart of Downtown Frederick.

 Oh my yum!!!

 Clearly, I’ll be bringing my girlfriends there next time!

 Not gonna lie, our main reason for going to Hometown Harvest Kitchen was to try their South Mountain Creamery ice cream!

 Mind you, we’ve had their ice cream many times because we happen to live within walking distance from SMC.

-However, they offer way more flavors here!
+However, they offer way more flavors here at the restaurant!

 You can get ice cream in a cup, on one of their homemade waffle cones, in a shake, in a float, or on a build your own sundae.

 And of course you can taste test the flavors until you find the one you want!

 Also, Hometown Harvest Kitchen offers ice cream flights, which include 4 flavors.